What can you do as a free member?

 Image

 It’s a car repair shop simulator—you’re constantly clicking and holding the mouse button, moving your cursor around to check out the different parts of the car.
 Naturally, everything should be clickable, right?
 Well, in this game, not exactly.
-There’s this awkward need to suddenly shift to the keyboard when going through categories in your own inventory or the car parts shop.
+The online shop and the inventory menus are awkwardly designed to only work with the keyboard, which is a drastic contrast to its mouse-heavy gameplay.

 Image

 It’s a minor thing that doesn’t affect overall gameplay, but it’s an included feature in the game nonetheless.
-There’s a radio in the shop that you can turn on for some tunes to play while you’re working your butt off on car repairs…er, not tunes.
-Tune, as in singular.
+There’s a radio in the shop that you can turn on for some tunes to play while you’re working your butt off on car repairs… Well, not tunes; tune, as in singular.
 There’s only one song that loops endlessly, and while it’s not a bad song, there could have been some variety.
-And if it was only to feature one song, why put in there in the first place?
+Having a selection of songs can add a bit of flair and excitement to a monotonous, routine game.
+Also, if it was only going to feature one song, why put a radio in there in the first place?

-Again, it’s easily remedied by playing your own music player on the side, but it would be waste of assets to have it there if not used.
+Again, it’s easily remedied by playing your own music on the side, but not using the in-game music means that it’s just a waste of assets.
 Hopefully, there will be an added update with more songs, or even the option to add your own files to the game.

 Overall Conclusion